 Goal and impact

 Amsterdam is a busy city.
-This can sometimes lead to traffic unsafe situations.
-By collecting data on the numbers of pedestrians, it is possible to take measures to manage the crowds.
-This keeps the city comfortable, accessible and traffic safe.
-If a situation becomes unsafe due to excessive congestion, the municipality can intervene.
-This is done, for example, by placing digital information boards so that people know which routes to take.
-Or one-way traffic is established.
+This can sometimes lead to unsafe traffic situations.
+By collecting data on pedestrian numbers, it is possible to take measures to manage the crowds effectively.
+This ensures that the city remains comfortable, accessible and safe for road users.
+If a situation becomes unsafe due to excessive crowds, the council can intervene.
+This might involve, for example, installing digital information boards so that people know which routes to take.
+Alternatively, one-way traffic may be introduced.

-With the crowd-monitoring system 'Public Eye', we map crowds in a few places in Amsterdam.
-In the past, the system was active on Arena Boulevard, the Marineterrein and Dam Square.
-These places have cameras linked to a municipality server.
-On the server, an algorithm analyses how many people are on the images.
-The information about the number of people present is forwarded to municipality employees, who can use the count to better regulate traffic.
-The images are not shown, only the numbers.
-Residents and visitors to the city can also view the information on the number of people present, via https://druktebeeld.amsterdam.nl/.
-Currently, this is only possible for the Marineterrein location.
-The ambition is to realise this for all Public Eye locations.
+Using the ‘Public Eye’ crowd monitoring system, we monitor crowd levels at a few locations in Amsterdam.
+In the past, the system was operational on Arena Boulevard, at the Marineterrein and on Dam Square.
+Cameras are installed at these locations, linked to a municipal server.
+On the server, an algorithm analyses how many people are visible in the footage.
+The information on the number of people present is forwarded to municipal staff, who can use the count to better regulate the flow of people.
+The footage itself is not shown; only the numbers are displayed.
+Residents and visitors to the city can also view the information on the number of people present via https://druktebeeld.amsterdam.nl/.
+At present, this is only available for the Marineterrein location.
+The aim is to extend this to all Public Eye locations.

-At each new location where Public Eye is placed, a small amount of footage is recorded, of which about 300 images are randomly annotated for the algorithm's training.
-This way, the crowds at that location can also be properly analysed.
-After all, every location is unique and has just a different light or camera height, for example.
+At each new location where Public Eye is installed, a small amount of footage is recorded, from which approximately 300 frames are randomly selected and annotated to train the algorithm.
+This allows the crowd levels at that location to be analysed effectively.
+After all, every location is unique and has, for example, slightly different lighting conditions or camera heights.

 Considerations

-A trade-off between citizens' right to privacy on the one hand and the promotion of traffic flow and safety on the other.
+A balance between citizens’ right to privacy, on the one hand, and the promotion of traffic flow and safety, on the other.

 Human intervention

-Using the training data, the quality and accuracy of the algorithm is periodically evaluated by a small number of municipal employees who have permission to view the images.
-They review whether the algorithm is justified in recognising people as humans.
+Based on the training data, the quality and accuracy of the algorithm are periodically assessed by a small number of council staff who are authorised to view the images.
+They check whether the algorithm correctly recognises people as people.

 Risk management

-The video footage used by Public Eye is deleted - once the algorithm has counted the number of people present.
-A small number of video images are kept only for training the model (about 300 images per location).
+The video footage used by Public Eye is deleted as soon as the algorithm has counted the number of people present.
+Only a small number of video frames (approximately 300 per location) are retained for the purpose of training the model.

-The images are on the municipal infrastructure that complies with the Baseline Information Security Government (https://www.informatiebeveiligingsdienst.nl/project/baseline-informatiebeveiliging-overheid).
-If the images were to fall into the wrong hands unanonymised, the risk of a breach of privacy is relatively low: the camera is at such a high altitude that it is difficult to recognise people on the images.
-In addition, data minimisation is practised: the cameras in the ArenA area are only switched on from two hours prior to an event until the event is over.
-At other times, Public Eye's cameras in the ArenA area are off.
-Work is underway to also turn off Public Eye's cameras at the other locations at times when these cameras are not necessary, for example at night.
+The footage is stored on the local authority’s infrastructure, which complies with the Government Information Security Baseline (https://www.informatiebeveiligingsdienst.nl/project/baseline-informatiebeveiliging-overheid).
+Even if the footage were to fall into the wrong hands in a non-anonymised form, the risk of a privacy breach is relatively low: the camera is mounted at such a great height that it is difficult to recognise individuals in the footage.
+In addition, data minimisation is practised: the cameras in the ArenA area are switched on only from two hours before an event begins until the event has ended.
+At other times, Public Eye’s cameras in the ArenA area are switched off.
+Work is underway to ensure that Public Eye’s cameras at other locations are also switched off at times when they are not necessary, for example at night.

-To keep Amsterdammers as well informed as possible, a sticker with a unique ID code is attached to each camera so that you can retrace the purpose of the camera on maps.amsterdam.nl/privacy.
-In this case, it's only counting cameras.
-The City of Amsterdam's privacy policy can also be found on this website: https://www.amsterdam.nl/privacy/.
+To keep Amsterdam residents as well informed as possible, a sticker with a unique ID code is attached to each camera, so that you can find out what the camera is used for at maps.amsterdam.nl/privacy.
+In this case, they are solely counting cameras.
+The City of Amsterdam’s privacy policy can also be found on this website: https://www.amsterdam.nl/privacy/.

 Legal basis

-The objective of public camera surveillance is primarily based on Article 151c of the Municipalities Act, the Police Act and the Police Data Act.
-Public viewing of camera images is based on the (local) government's legal duty to maintain public order.
+The objective of public CCTV surveillance is primarily based on Section 151c of the Local Government Act, the Police Act and the Police Data Act.
+The public viewing of CCTV footage is based on the statutory duty of the (local) authorities to maintain public order.

 Links to legal bases